mph-/lcapy/doc/schematics.rst

 .. image:: examples/schematics/labels1.png
    :width: 8cm

-Annotations are similar to a component label, for example,
+Annotations are similar to a component label but use the `a` attribute instead of the `l` attribute, for example,

 .. literalinclude:: examples/schematics/Rlabels.sch